mangalam-research/wed/doc/usage.rst

 Dependencies
 ============

 Wed is packaged as a RequireJS module.
-So to use it in a browser environment, you need to first load RequireJS and pass to it a configuration that will allow it to find wed's code.
-An example of such configuration, which allows running the browser-dependent test suite, is located in `<config/requirejs-config-dev.js>`_.
+To use it in a browser environment, you need to first load RequireJS and pass to it a configuration that will allow it to find wed's code.
+An example of such configuration, which allows running the browser-dependent test suite, is located in :github:`config/requirejs-config-dev.js`.

 .. warning:: If you want to change this configuration for
              experimentation or to match your local setup, please copy